 Though such clauses are prima facie void as contrary to public policy, they may be enforceable if they are reasonable as between the parties as well as reasonable with reference to the public interest.
 A restraint purporting to operate after termination of the employment will not be reasonable unless it protects certain proprietary interests of the employer which are recognised by the law.
 Even where these recognised interests are concerned, the restriction imposed upon the employee must not be greater than is reasonably necessary for the protection of that interest otherwise they will be void.

 Wages and salaries vary considerably between industries.
-However, the Minimum Wages Act empowers the Minister responsible for Labour to make Minimum Wage Orders in relation to specific trades.
-The current general minimum hourly wage (exclusive of gratuities, service charges and commissions) as prescribed by the Minimum Wages Order 2014 is TT$15.00 or approximately US$2.34.
+However, the Minimum Wages Act empowers the Minister responsible for labour to make Minimum Wage Orders in relation to specific trades.
+The current general minimum hourly wage (exclusive of gratuities, service charges and commissions) as prescribed by the Minimum Wages Order 2014 is TT$15.00 or approximately US$2.22 and effective December 1, 2019 it will be increased to TT$17.50.
 Industry specific Orders have also been issued in relation to employees in the restaurant and catering, petrol station, security, shop and household assistant trades.

 The Equal Opportunities Act generally prohibits employers from discriminating against employees or prospective employees on the basis of their sex, race, ethnicity, geographical origin, religion, marital status or disability.
 While the Act does not expressly speak to equal pay, it does generally prohibit employers from discrimination in the terms and conditions of employment afforded to their employees.